 Verification: Retaining wall is verified as fixed base - pinned top.
-The wall is not strong enough.
-The diaphragm is not strong enough.
+The wall can achieve 70% NBS.
+But the diaphragm is not strong enough and can achieve only 40%NBS.

-Action: the element is recognised as a structural weakness and requires strengthening
+Action: the floor diaphragm element is recognised as a structural weakness and requires strengthening